 Biology Animal Care Committee:

-For best practices in the use of wild vertebrates and unusual model species:
+For best practices in the use of wild vertebrates and unusual model species, visit:

-For State of Florida permitting and related issues:
+For State of Florida permitting and related issues, visit:

-FWC Information on the ethical interact with wildlife
+- FWC Information on the ethical interaction with wildlife